skypjack/entt/docs/md/core.md

 The `type_info` class template is meant to provide some basic information about types of all kinds.<br/>
+It's not a drop-in replacement for `std::type_info` but can provide similar information which are not implementation defined.
+Therefore, they can sometimes be even more reliable than those obtained otherwise.

+## Type identifier

-Currently, the only information available is the numeric identifier associated with a given type:
+One of the available information is the numeric identifier associated with a given type:

 ```cpp
 auto id = entt::type_info<my_type>::id();